Remo Fernandes: 2010–2014: Music close to his heart and political career

-2015–Present: Acting debut, move to Portugal, second marriage and autobiography
+2015–Present: Acting debut, move to Portugal, second marriage and autobiography & final live performance

 Fernandes appeared in the 2015 Anurag Kashyap film Bombay Velvet as a Portuguese nobleman, marking his debut in acting.
 While he had previously appeared in films (singing his own songs), this was his first speaking role.

 In 2015, the investigation in a dismissed court case revealed that Fernendes had been a Portuguese citizen for a long time, possibly even when he was awarded the Padma Shri.

 By 2016, Fernandes had resettled to Portugal.
 In 2019, he began working on his memoirs and on a concept album, Teresa and the Slum Bum, reminiscing his time spent with Mother Teresa in 1987.
 An opera featuring 26 songs and two instrumental pieces, it presents pro bono works by 35 singers from Europe, USA and India.
 Fernandes has played all instruments himself.
 Fleur Anne Dias is one singer who will be crooning in a song dedicated to Mother Teresa.
 Remo plans to crowdfund to cover the expenses of producing the album.
 The album was initially slated for a 2020 release with the tentative title of That Lady in Calcutta.

 In 2018, Fernandes married Zenia Pereira.

 In 2022, he released his autobiography, titled, Remo.

+In August 2026, Remo played his final live performance in the UK.
+He claimed his recent health issues prevent him form giving his all at live shows and has decided to quit as a result.